Nashville Predators prospect comes out as gay

 No active NHL player has come out as gay.
 Prokop said he hopes his example shows that gay people are welcome in the hockey community.

+Don Fehr, executive director of the NHL Players' Association, said, "We know the NHL hockey community will support Luke as he strives toward his goal of playing in the NHL, and we applaud the example he is setting for those in the game of hockey and beyond.”

-Las Vegas Raiders defensive end Carl Nassib in June became the first active NFL player to come out.
+This comes on the heels of Las Vegas Raiders defensive end Carl Nassib becoming the first active NFL player to come out in June.

 NHL Commissioner Gary Bettman commended Prokop “for sharing his truth and for being so brave.”